tsaoman/cuttlefish-cmdb/README.md

 ## Testing

 Warning: Testing will clear the local Neo4j database.
 Do not test if you have important data loaded.
-Not that users should be testing things anyway.
+Not that end users should be testing things anyway.

 ## Licence / Copyright